Natasha Owens

-Natasha Michell Owens (née, Harlow; born May 20, 1976) is an American Christian musician, who primarily plays a contemporary Christian style of contemporary worship music.
-She released I Made it Through, in 2013, and No One but You, in 2015.
+Natasha Michell Owens (née, Harlow; born May 20, 1976) is an American Christian musician, who primarily plays a contemporary Christian music style of contemporary worship music.

 Early life

-Natasha Michell Harlow was born on May 20, 1976, to father Herbert Michael Wayne Harlow, and to mother Sharon Darlene Harlow (née, Murrell).
+Natasha Michell Harlow was born on May 20, 1976, to father Herbert Michael Wayne Harlow and mother Sharon Darlene Harlow (née Murrell).
 She grew up in Arlington, Texas, and relocated to Dallas, Texas, after she got married.
 Her father died of a self-inflicted involuntary gunshot wound to the chest on May 6, 2010, while he was cleaning one of his firearms.
 This was the basis for her first album.